For a long time, honey bees have been undervalued, numerous individuals just considered honey bees to be irritating

 Honey bees can detect molecular hints of pollen in the air so they can just as easily detect traces of other particles in the air, such as materials used to make bombs.
 They can detect the scent of explosives even at concentrations of two parts per trillion.
 This is equivalent to finding a grain of sand in a swimming pool.
 Scientists have found a way to put honey bee’s remarkable scent to good use by training them to detect explosives.

 In another experiment, honey bees were trained to swarm at the location of explosives which proved to be effective but only for contained spaces.
-At first, the bees were tracked visually but in large areas that was problematic.
+At first, the bees were tracked visually but in large areas that were problematic.
 For easier tracking honey bees were fitted with small radio transmitters.

 21. A honey bee colony is technically immortal